ricetj/lighthouse-backstage/README.md

 To get started, you'll need to [register an OAuth application on GitHub](https://github.com/settings/developers) (callback is localhost:7000 for now) and a [GitHub personal access token](https://github.com/settings/tokens).
 For the personal access token, it needs repo, workflow, and admin:repo_hook access.

-The application can be built for local development either natively or using a docker setup.
-After obtaining the necessary GitHub Auth Tokens skip to the desired sections:
+The application can be built for local development either natively or using a docker setup. **The preferred method for local development is running natively.** After obtaining the necessary GitHub Auth Tokens skip to the desired sections:

 - [Running natively](#running-natively)
 - [Running with Docker](#running-with-docker)